mininimal/gmgmgm/src/work/godaddy-website-design-services/index.md

 ---
-title: Bringing eCommerce to small businesses
+title: "Stylish sites for businesses, celebrities, and everybody in between"
 workYear: 2021
 company: GoDaddy
+client: GoDaddy Website Design Services
 description: "During the worldwide COVID-19 pandemic, I joined GoDaddy's Website Design Services in my first corporate role.
 Due to lockdown orders, thousands of small businesses had to suddenly pivot to ecommerce with no experience in the internet space.
-These entrepreneurs relied on WDS (and me!) to create their new digital storefronts."
+These entrepreneurs relied on WDS to create their new digital storefronts."
-role:
-  - Web Design
+tools:
-  - UX Design
+  - WordPress
-  - Product Design
+  - WooCommerce
-  - Graphic Design
+  - Adobe Illustrator
 thumb: gddy-wds_thumb.png
-featured: false
-draft: false
+draft: true
 ---

+## Simplifying handoff for more confident clients

-GoDaddy's Website Design Services provided a complete website with design, copywriting, development, and ongoing troubleshooting — all in under a month.
-I was responsible for creating the back-end setup using WordPress and WooCommerce and designing the front-end with a small suite of approved plugins.
-We designed or sourced free assets to build a simple brand guide for clients without.
+GoDaddy's Website Design Services provided a complete website — design, copywriting, development, and ongoing troubleshooting — in under a month.
+I was responsible for back-end setup using WordPress + WooCommerce and designing the front-end with a small suite of plugins.
+For clients without a brand identity, we also created simple brand guides for the website they could apply to other company artifacts.

-## Confident clients are made with simple handoff

 Our team was made up of talented designers who knew their way around HTML/CSS/JS, but our clients did not.
 Our small business customers felt a personal attachment to their brand, so we were dealing with opinionated but inexperienced web users.